 Pilot Membership Program: Fogel provided an update on the SFPE Trial Membership Project, set to launch in alignment with the European Conference in April 2025.
 Approved by the Board in December 2024, this pilot program will offer a six-month partial-year membership at a rate of $103 USD/€99/£82 to new European members, maintaining the pricing below €100 and £100.
 The enrollment window will run from April through June 2025, with full membership access provided, pending system capabilities in MemberSuite.
 The initiative will be promoted through SFPE’s marketing channels, chapters, and European leadership.
 Responsibilities were assigned across the team: Ben will oversee membership details, implementation, and post-trial metrics, Aimee will coordinate with MemberSuite to set up and track the trial accounts, Aunyea and Austin will develop outreach messaging and gather testimonial content during the European Conference, and Eva will engage European chapters and stakeholders.
 Suggested evaluation metrics include sponsor conversion, retention of trial members, and engagement in SFPE activities such as webinars, courses, and publications.

 Executive Session began at 4:53

+Action: Board meeting materials should only be posted on SFPE Connect and not circulated by email so that only Board members and staff can see the whole package.
+Ensure that all Board members can access SFPE Connect for this purpose.

+It should be communicated to meeting guests what time they are participating.
+They should not sit in on the whole meeting as a guest unless specifically invited to do so.
+This does not include staff.